aleitner/mouseMove/README.md

 # mouseMove
-So I'm not displayed as away in microsoft Teams
+So I'm not displayed as away in microsoft Teams when I'm doing work on a different computer or on a call
 * Windows only

 ### Requirements